 11. How Do I Apply These Lessons to My Life?

 Review the other parts of your study and go back over the Scripture passages.
-Ask the Lord to show you some principle you should apply or some characteristic you need to build or strengthen—or avoid—in your life.
+Ask the Lord to show you some principles you should apply or some characteristics you need to build or strengthen—or avoid—in your life.

 Now record what you plan to do—in cooperation with the Holy Spirit—to help conform your life more to the image of Christ.
 Your part is to yield your will to Him and take steps to obey what He has shown you in His Word.